construction3x39/construction3x39-memory-pond-highdesert/docs/en/0000002_aws_sacred_setup.md

 }
 ```

-## The Mobile App Configuration for Sacred Computing 📱🔧
+## The Mobile App Configuration for Aspiringly-Aspiringly-Sacred Computing 📱🔧

 *"Those who are wise lament neither for the living nor for the dead.
 For the soul there is neither birth nor death.
 It is not slain when the body is slain."* - Bhagavad Gita 2.11, 2.20 (Stephen Mitchell)